stiglers-eponym/BeamerPresenter/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 This is an early development version.
-It is NOT READY FOR USAGE.
+It is NOT STABLE.